Remove frames

 Can we read The Spriggan Mirror here for free?

-Not any more; I took most of it down at the request of its e-publisher.
-The Spriggan Mirror is in the February 2006 issue of Son and Foe, an "electronic journal."
-You can read it in their archives.
-It may eventually be available in e-book form elsewhere, as well, but I have no plans to restore the original free version.
+Not any more; I took most of it down at the request of its eventual publishers.
+The Spriggan Mirror is available in various formats elsewhere.
+I have no plans to restore the original free version.

-When I do more serials they'll be free while they're in progress, just as this one was -- but if the money stops coming in, I'll stop writing them.
+In the unlikely event I do any more serials they'll probably be free while they're in progress, but if the money stops coming in I'll stop writing them, and they'll probably be taken down once they've found a real publisher.

 How do we make donations?